Keeping records of working time and breaks

 Exemptions from keeping records of rest periods

-Your employer does not have to record your breaks and rest periods if they use electronic record-keeping (such as clock-in facilities) or manual record-keeping (such as the OWT1 form), and they either:
+Your employer does not have to record your breaks and rest periods if they use electronic record-keeping (such as clock-in facilities) or manual record-keeping (such as the OWT1 form).

-- Tell you in writing about your entitlement to breaks and rest periods
+- They tell you in writing about your entitlement to breaks and rest periods

-- Tell you the terms of your collective agreement or employment regulation order
+- They tell you the terms of your collective agreement or employment regulation order

-- Have a written procedure on how you must let your employer know if you are unable to take a rest period or break.
+- They have a written procedure on how you must let your employer know if you are unable to take a rest period or break.
 You must include the reason why you could not take the rest break.

 Your employer must keep: